Flexible Training Pathways

 Parental leave includes maternity, paternity and adoption leave.
 Trainees need to apply to their employing trust for parental leave.
 Each trust will have a parental leave policy and you should contact the HR department in your employer trust for more details.

 Trainees on maternity leave may attend up to 10 keeping in touch days without bringing their maternity leave to an end.
+There is a similar arrangement available for trainees on Shared Parental Leave (SPLiT days).
 This allows the trainee an opportunity to reintegrate themselves into work, prior to their full time return.
 The trainee will be paid their basic daily rate for the hours worked, less appropriate maternity leave payment, for those days.

-If you are interested in attending Keeping In Touch days, please speak to your Training Programme Director and to your employing Trust.
+If you are interested in attending Keeping In Touch days, please speak to your your employing Trust and liaise with your department to arrange what you plan to do on these days.

 HEE parental leave guidance can be found in the documents section at the bottom of the page.